 What were the challenges you faced while using the Analog computer as a musical instrument?

 Mostly dealing with a device unknown to me, with a very different interface than anything I had used before.
 Besides the technical difficulties, the main obstacle was how to make artistic sense and give a consistent structure — within the framework of an album — given the seemingly infinite ways one could go down.

 What has working at the Willem-Twee synthesis studio brought to your compositional practice?

-In my views, the fall into nowadays rash materialism in westernised countries has its more recent philosophical roots in that part of history.
-For a number of other reasons too, we now witness a general indifference or sense of impotence insofar as tackling man-induced environmental crisis: the more we see nature just as a mute, inanimate cog in the wheel — or the more we see ourselves as superior and somehow outside of it — the less we care.
+In my view, the fall into rash materialism nowadays in Westernised countries has its more recent philosophical roots in that part of history.
+For a number of other reasons, too, we now witness a general indifference or sense of impotence insofar as tackling man-induced environmental crisis: the more we see nature just as a mute, inanimate cog in the wheel — or the more we see ourselves as superior and somehow outside of it — the less we care.

 Of all things, our economic system, its coercive nature and its structural violence.
-Unfortunately, we still live in a world where it is believed that “there’s not enough to go around” and we accept the obsolete labour-for-income dogma as the only option.
-Many of us (including the artists) live in precarious conditions, having to accept unfulfilling jobs just to pay the bills — at the expenses of their creativity.
+Unfortunately, we still live in a world where it is believed that “there’s not enough to go around”, and we accept the obsolete labour-for-income dogma as the only option.
+Many of us (including the artists) live in precarious conditions, having to accept unfulfilling jobs just to pay the bills — at the expense of our creativity.
 An economic system which rewards competition, individualism, protectionism, consumerism and greed can only hinder our higher potential.
 In fact, what I believe we are witnessing is a contrived version of ourselves…

 You couldn’t live without…

 The excitement of discovering something or someone new.